Foundations Series / Vol 01 Est. 2025

 1. Mission and Values Statement

 Example: "We preserve LGBTQ+ digital culture to ensure queer histories are not erased.
-We prioritize:
+We prioritize: - Community consent and self-determination - Marginalized voices over mainstream narratives - Harm reduction and privacy protection - Transparency in our preservation decisions"

 2. Preservation Criteria